COMMUNITY BUDGET FORUMS

 Who We Are

 The Lord Selkirk School Division serves students in communities spread over an area of 1760 square kilometres.
-The historic City of Selkirk, home of the Lord Selkirk Regional Comprehensive School, sits at the hub.

 The school division stretches along both sides of the Red River, from the southern suburban communities of Lockport and St. Andrew's, through the farming areas of Clandeboye, Petersfield and Libau, to the lakeshore communities of Grand Marais and Victoria Beach on Lake Winnipeg.